 Orthopedic surgery covers many types of procedures on the skeletal system, including joints, bones, and ligaments.
 Some common orthopedic procedures are

-- Sports-related surgery (such as rotator cuff or knee ligament repair)
+- Sports-related surgery (such as rotator cuff or ACL)

 - Knee, hip, or shoulder replacement

 who had a total knee replacement became long-term users of opioids

 Patients aged 65 years and older

 who are prescribed opioids are 44% more likely to become long-term users

 SIDE EFFECTS from opioids can slow down your recovery may cause nausea, vomiting, and constipation.
 Opioids may make you feel drowsy or confused.